-Now, coming to the scent.
+Now, coming to the smell.
 It is sexy, sexy and sexy.
-I just love this smell, and I do agree with Jeremy Fragrance, this scent has a boozy, lemon fizzy coke mixed with delicious vanilla and liquor accord.
+I love this smell, and I do agree with Jeremy Fragrance, this scent has a boozy, lemon fizzy coke mixed with delicious vanilla and liquor accord.
 The very first whiff might give you that generic kind of feeling, a tad harsh, but then it grows warmer on you.
 The scent bursts open with a lot of spicy and pungent icy ginger, very common in modern fragrances, and an aromatic touch of thyme and some green accord.
-It's fresh, spicy fresh, and green.
+It's fresh, tasty fresh, and green.
 So sharp and tangy with a bright, lemony citrus note that feels cheerful and bubbly.
-Every so often the ginger peeks out and makes the whole thing a lot more unexpected.
+Every so often, the ginger peeks out and makes the whole thing a lot more unexpected.

 And then a soft, sugary, and a bit smoky dry down comes, while a sort of mineral note of incense adds a silvery touch.
-There are some holy places I always notice when I come out that my clothes have picked up a lingering scent of faded incense from the place, and a few stages of Pure XS are a dead ringer for that smell.
+There are some holy places I always notice when I come out that my clothes have picked up a lingering scent of faded incense from the site, and a few stages of Pure XS are a dead ringer for that smell.
 If like me you love the idea of incense fragrances but find them too bitter on their own, this one could be worth a try.
 Woody base notes of blonde woods, resinous warm myrrh, sweet cinnamon, and kind of like sugar offer a balsamic and a little bit fumy trail.
 Then the more it dries down the more myrrh becomes pronounced.
 Don't get me wrong, but I seem to catch some floral notes in the base I am not able to associate with.